Everyone Needs Potassium, and These Foods Can Help

 Leafy Greens and Avocados

-Many people didn’t like eating greens growing up.
+Many people didn't like eating greens growing up.
 However, leafy greens such as spinach and kale are super rich in potassium, and you should eat them daily.
 The best thing about them is that they protect against cancer, repair DNA, fight inflammation, and strengthen bones.
 For example, two cups of raw spinach contain 334 milligrams of potassium, and 1 cup of kale contains 300 milligrams.
+You can also add avocado to your toast in the morning or salad in the evening.
+It is a great way to increase your potassium levels and get other nutrients such as magnesium, vitamin C, B vitamins, and monosaturated fatty acids.
+Avocado is known to help boost our immune system, improve our gut health, and block weight gain.